From DIY to Professional – All About Wedding Dress Dry Cleaning

 - How do they package the dress after cleaning?
 Some dry cleaning companies will place your dress in a simple dry cleaning bag rather than placing the gown on a bust and placing into a preservation box.
 Hanging your gown in a closet can cause permanent stretch to the fabric where the gown sits on the hanger.
 Also be sure there is a viewing window so others can see your gown without having to handle the dress and transfer oils from their skin onto the delicate material.
 Most importantly - be sure to ask if your gown will be placed in an acid-free box with acid-free tissue paper.

-Over the past decade, online wedding dress preservation has become an increasingly popular method for brides to preserve their gowns.
-The benefit is that these types of companies are dedicated solely to cleaning wedding dresses and have invested in the equipment and professional staff to ensure the highest quality cleaning and preservation of your gown.
+Over the past decade, online wedding dress dry cleaning has become an increasingly popular method for brides to have their wedding gowns professionally cleaned and preserved.
+The benefit is that these types of companies are dedicated solely to cleaning wedding dresses and have invested in the equipment and continued delicate fabric educations methods to ensure the highest quality cleaning of your wedding dress.

 - Be sure the company has been in business for a substantial amount of time and make sure 2-way shipping costs are included with your package.